Cowboys and cowgirls have long had a culture that has captivated visitors to Banff National Park.

 Some of the Canadian Rockies most famous mountains are Mount Rundle and Cascade Mountain, all of which you’ll get unbeatable views of from your sleigh.
 The journey starts at Warner Stables and glides through the snowy landscape that is very much unique to this specific region of Banff National Park.

 Winter is all about getting cozy and with the Banff Trail Riders sleigh ride, this is exactly the experience you’ll get.

-Thick blankets, a warm fire, and toasty marshmallows are all included in the sleigh ride with added sparkling wine and chocolates for couples on a private tour.
+A warm fire and hot drinks are all included in the sleigh ride with a delicious alcoholic drink and chocolates for couples on a private tour.
 And don’t forget about the timeless stories and local tips from your cowboy or cowgirl guide.